Chiral orbital order of interacting bosons without higher bands

-Figure~\ref{fig:driving}(a) illustrates the dynamics at resonance $\omega \!=\! \omega_0 \!=\! g/4$, and reveals the temporal mismatch of $\pi/2$ between the relative density $\delta \rho$ and relative phase $\delta \theta$, as expected from the results above [Eq.~\eqref{eq_solutions_motion}].
-In Fig.~\ref{fig:driving}(b), the energy absorption per unit period of driving displays a peak at $\omega = \omega_0$, confirming our analysis.
+\emph{Detecting the collective mode.} We now show how to detect the collective mode via spectroscopy or quench protocols.
+We first consider a time-periodic modulation of the onsite energy at two opposite corners of the plaquette,

-The previous analysis has been carried out within the classical (Gross-Pitaevskii) two-modes theory \eqref{eq:GPeff} for the projected model \eqref{eq:HamP}.
-As the dynamics takes place on the 4-sites plaquette described by $\hat H$, we expect to observe a real-space motion corresponding to the excitation of the gapped mode.
-Indeed, the energy absorption corresponds to a change in angular momentum since $\delta E_{\text{MF}} = \delta \mv{\hat H} \sim 2 L_z \delta L_z$ from Eq.~\eqref{eq:HamP}.
-As a result, a variation of the angular momentum is expected to manifest as a real-space current, as we show below.
+with $V(t) = V_0 \sin \omega t$.
+As shown by Eq.~\eqref{eq:modulation}, this spectroscopic probe couples to the relative density $\delta \rho$ within the projected theory.
+When reaching resonance, $\omega \!=\! \omega_0 \!=\! g/4$, the system is expected to absorb energy while populating the collective mode characterized by Eq.~\eqref{eq_solutions_motion}.
+This is confirmed in Fig.~\ref{fig:driving}(a), which shows a numerical integration of the full nonlinear equations of motion, obtained from the Lagrangian \eqref{eq:lagrangian} with the addition of the drive $\delta\hat V(t)$.
+One recognizes the characteristic $\pi/2$ phase difference between the relative density $\delta \rho$ and relative phase $\delta \theta$ [Eq.~\eqref{eq_solutions_motion}].
+In Fig.~\ref{fig:driving}(b), the energy absorption per unit period of driving shows a peak at $\omega = \omega_0$, confirming our analysis.

-\emph{Impurity dynamics.} To highlight the chiral nature of the condensate, and inspired by the dynamics of density defects in topological systems \cite{Spielman2013, Goldman2013, Pollmann2018}, we introduce a small onsite ``impurity" potential $\Delta \hat H = - \Delta\, \hat b_1^\dag \hat b_1^{}$, with $\Delta>0$ and $\Delta \ll g \ll J$.
-This is used to create an initial state with a small excess density on one site, thus occupying a small fraction of the excited mode of the unperturbed system.
-At $t\!=\!0$, we then remove this pinning potential and let the system evolve in time.
+The exact solution in Eq.~\eqref{eq:exact_eigs} already revealed that the excited mode corresponds to a single-particle excitation carrying angular momentum.
+This translates into a real-space current that can be detected by the following quench protocol.
+Inspired by the dynamics of density defects in topological systems \cite{Spielman2013, Goldman2013, Pollmann2018}, we introduce a small onsite ``impurity" potential $\Delta \hat H = - \Delta\, \hat b_1^\dag \hat b_1^{}$, with $\Delta>0$ and $\Delta \ll g \ll J$.
+This creates an initial state with a small excess density on one site.
+The energy functional $E_{\text{MF}}(\theta)/\rho = (g/32) \cos 2 \theta + (\Delta/4)\cos \theta$ shows that this state corresponds to occupying a small fraction of the excited mode (of the unperturbed system) with $\theta = \arccos(-2\Delta/g)\neq\pm\pi/2$.
+At $t\!=\!0$, we then quench $\Delta \ra 0$ and let the system evolve in time.
+The real-space dynamics is obtained by directly solving the 4-sites Gross-Pitaevskii (GP) equations $i\pa_t b_i = -\sum_j J_{ij} b_j + U |b_i|^2 b_i$; it displays a clear chiral motion of the impurity, as shown in Fig.~\ref{fig:impurity}(a).
+These results were benchmarked by computing the dynamics of the full many-body system, using exact-diagonalization (ED)~\cite{QuSpin2019}.
+Figure~\ref{fig:impurity}(b) shows a scaling analysis of the extracted oscillation frequency in the $N\ra\infty$ limit, confirming the GP results at short times.
+We attribute the small mismatch with the projected theory result ($\omega = g/4$) to the perturbative contribution of the high-energy orbitals.